 The current economic climate has made that challenge more difficult.
 Defending adequate staffing when other city services are being cut is difficult enough, but the trend toward fewer fires feeds the public perception that staffing can be reduced.

-In communities with career firefighters, fire protection is often the second highest budget item (behind police protection).
-Since personnel costs make up the lion's share of fire department operating expenses, fire chiefs have no option other than laying off firefighters and closing stations.
+In communities with career firefighters, fire protection is usually the second highest budget item in the general fund (police protection being the highest).
+Since personnel costs make up the lion's share of fire department operating expenses, fire chiefs who face budget reductions have no option other than laying off firefighters and closing stations.

 Staff reductions create a public safety dilemma.
-Fire calls are fewer than in the past, but fires will eventually occur and threaten to grow into conflagrations.
-When they do occur, the only effective way to stop them is with a rapid response enough apparatus and firefighters.
+Fire calls are fewer than in the past, but fires will occur.
+When they do occur, the only effective way to stop them and prevent conflagrations is a rapid response with enough apparatus and firefighters.

 Traditional fire department staffing

-The current fire department staffing model was created in the 19th century and has not changed since.
+The current fire department staffing model was created in the 19th century.
 It calls for fire stations close enough to each other to get several fire apparatus to a fire scene in a few minutes.
 Most stations have a minimum of one pumper, staffed by firefighters who are on duty around the clock.
 Some stations also house ladder trucks and other special equipment, with crews of firefighters for each apparatus.

 The traditional way of staffing fire departments is effective, but that effectiveness comes at a cost.
-Networks of stations with 24/7 staffing make fire department response very reliable, but several factors make them more expensive than non-public safety services.
+Several factors make them more expensive than non-public safety services.
 For one thing, fire suppression is labor-intensive.
-The National Fire Protection Association's (NFPA) Standard 1710, the nationally recognized standard for fire department operations, states that at least 17 firefighters are needed to suppress a house fire.
-That number can double in urban cities, where homes are closer together.
+The National Fire Protection Association's (NFPA) Standard 1710, the nationally recognized standard for fire department operations, calls for a minimum of 17 firefighters to suppress a house fire.
+That number can double in areas where homes are closer together.

-Meeting that standard requires a dense network of stations and several firefighters per apparatus.
-Per NFPA 1710, the minimum staffing for pumpers is four firefighters.
-It requires five firefighters on ladder trucks.
-A response to a house fire requires a minimum of three pumpers, a ladder truck and one chief officer.
+Compliance with NFPA 1710 requires a dense network of stations and at least four firefighters per apparatus.
+It requires four or five firefighters on ladder trucks.
+Thus a response to a house fire requires a minimum of three pumpers, a ladder truck and one chief officer.

 The standard also sets maximum travel times.
-The first apparatus must arrive within in a four minute travel time, with the remaining apparatus arriving two minutes after that.
+The first apparatus must arrive within in a four minute travel time, and the remaining apparatus arriving two minutes after that.

 Filling positions when firefighters are on vacation or ill is an additional cost factor.
 As firefighters gain seniority and accrue more vacation time, filling empty positions requires more personnel or higher overtime costs.

-Pension costs are a third factor.
+Pension costs are a big factor.
 Firefighters retire at age 50-55, much younger than non-public safety personnel.
 As a result, adequately staffed fire departments have heavier pension burdens.

 The next section describes how fire departments with career firefighters can reduce personnel costs without cutting the level of fire protection.
 A later section will show how the model can work for volunteer and combination fire departments as well.